zizhuspot/haojia/source/_posts/Nine Super Useful Javascript Tips Property Selectors.md

 console.log(curriedAdd(1)(2)); // output 3
 console.log(curriedAdd(1, 2)); // output 3
 ```
-7. Implementing the singleton pattern
+### 7. Implementing the singleton pattern

-JavaScript's singleton pattern is a commonly used design pattern.
+JavaScript's `singleton pattern` is a commonly used design pattern.
 It ensures that there is only one instance of a class and provides a global access point to that instance.
 It has a wide range of application scenarios in JS, such as shopping carts, cached objects, global state management, and so on.

 ```javascript
 let cache;